In this section

-Prior to providing any minor assistance as part of a legal advice consultation, the lawyer must check all relevant data base systems to ensure that no other party to the dispute has been assisted by any in house service.
+Prior to providing any task assistance as part of a legal advice consultation, the lawyer must check all relevant data base systems to ensure that no other party to the dispute has been assisted by any in house service.

 The lawyer providing advice informs the client if the client is likely to be eligible for a grant of legal aid and provides the client with a legal aid application form.
 The lawyer records sufficient information to support an application for legal aid and completes a simplification checklist if applicable.

 The objective of task assistance is that with assistance from a lawyer, the client should be able to progress their legal problem without legal representation.